-Portfolio Performance and Financial Instruments - Investment performance may not be meeting the Investment objective or shareholder requirements

-The Board regularly reviews investment performance against the benchmark and against peer group.
-The Board also receives regular reports that show an analysis of performance compared with other relevant indices.
+Portfolio Performance and Financial Instruments - Investment performance may not be meeting the Investment objective or shareholder requirements regular reports that show an analysis of performance compared with other relevant indices.
 The Investment Manager provides an explanation of stock selection decisions and an overall rationale for the make-up of the portfolio.
 The Investment Manager discusses current and potential investment holdings with the Board on a regular basis in addition to new initiatives, which may enhance shareholder returns.